FilipeAz/IST-LP/README.md

 # IST-LP

-2014/2015 Logic for Programming (LP) course from the 1st year of the Computer Science and Engineering (LEIC-A) programme @ Instituto Superior Técnico (IST)
+2014/2015 Logic for Programming (LP) course from the 1st year of the Computer Science and Engineering (LEIC-A) undergraduate programme @ Instituto Superior Técnico (IST)

 [IST](https://tecnico.ulisboa.pt/en/)